Site icon Circuit Ideas for You

 Many electronic devices need a steady flow of clean DC power to work well.

-This post shows you how to build a circuit that turns messy DC power into smooth, adjustable DC power using a common chip called the LM338.
+This post teaches how to build a circuit that turns messy DC power into a smooth adjustable DC power using a common chip called the LM338.

 This circuit can take an unsteady DC voltage anywhere from 5 to 34V and turn it into a clean voltage from 1.25 to 30V.